 Convertibles versus coupes proved to be safer, according to the latest study of the Insurance Institute of Highway Safety.

-The fatality rate is 11% lower for convertibles that for hardtop cars per 10 billion vehicle miles traveled
+The fatality rate is 11% lower for convertibles than for hardtop cars per 10 billion vehicle miles traveled.

 Police-reported crashes for open-top cars are 6% lower per 10 million vehicle miles traveled than for coupes.